Stability of Einstein and de Sitter Universes in the Quadratic Theory of Modified Gravity: Conclusion and future work

-As an alternative theory for gravity Einstein's theory of gravity was developed and modified by John Nash.
+As an alternative theory for Einsteins theory of gravity another theory was developed and modified by John Nash.
 The theory is divergence free and considered to be of interest in constructing theories of quantum gravity.
-In this paper, we examine the Einstein static and the de Sitter Universe solutions and quantify their stabilities for the Bianchi type I model using Nash modified theory of gravity in the context of Bianchi universe geometry.
+In this paper, we examine the Einstein static and the de Sitter Universe solutions and quantify their stabilities for the Bianchi type I model using Nash modified theory of gravity in the context of Bianchi Universe geometry.
 We searched for the stability of Einstein and de Sitter Universes using Nash gravity Model.
-We used the metric of Bianch type I model in the Nash field equation.
-Then we substituted the appropriate scale factors in the field equations depending on the type of universe under study.
-We have seen that the Einstein static universe leads to instabilities against perturbation in the Hubble constant.
-On the other hand the de Sitter universe shows stability in the perturbation if the parameters, which combine different Hubble constants for an anisotrpic universe is $A_{1,2}, C_{1,2}, E_{1,2} > 0$.
+We used the metric of Bianchi type I model in the Nash field equation.
+Then we substituted the appropriate scale factors in the field equations depending on the type of Universe under study.
+We have seen that the Einstein static Universe leads to instabilities against perturbation in the Hubble constant.
+This implies the inadequacy of the Einstein static Universe in its current format mingled with the Nash theory of gravity to describe the eternal Universe against instabilities unless some modification is implemented in either theories.
+Further studies can be achieved that can lead to a potential stability for the eternal Universe.
+On the other hand the de Sitter Universe shows stability against the perturbation with a certain parametric combination or setting some constant terms which result from the differential equation to zero.
+This stability can be investigated in further studies with other Bianchi types, for example.
+If it works in other models it can be a very good framework to explain the Universe with no divergence.
+Also, it can help us to understand the inflation era and the subsequent periods.
+On the other hand, the theoretical limits obtained for the values of the directional Hubble parameters help to understand the anisotropy in the Universe.